-The grievance form includes a written summary of the situation.
-According to Board Policy 502, the written grievance is to be resolved through the following steps and will be judged on the preponderance of the evidence standard:
+The grievance form should be completed by the student and should include a written summary of the situation and a proposed resolution of the situation.
+The written grievance is to be resolved through the following steps.

-1. The student is expected to make every effort to resolve the problem with the IVCCD employee (if applicable), including a meeting with that employee.

-- 2. If no solution is reached between the student and the employee, the student may file a formal grievance.
+- 1. The student is expected to make every reasonable effort to resolve the problem with the District employee, including a meeting in person with that employee. - 2.
+If no solution is reached between the student and the employee, the student may file a formal grievance.
 The written grievance form must be submitted to the Provost of the College (or to his or her designee) within 10 business days of the initial meeting with the employee. - 3.
-If no solution is reached between the student and the Provost (or designee), the grievance may be appealed in writing within five business days of the subsequent decision to the IVCCD Chancellor.
+If no solution is reached between the student and the Provost (or designee), the grievance may be appealed in writing within 5 business days of the Step 2 decision to the IVCCD Chancellor.
 The decision of the Chancellor is final and ends the grievance process.